Opening Day set for April 1, 2021

 2020 is another critical season for Major League Baseball, as there have been numerous articles in recent years about attendance declines and a season without fans (or limited attendance) will certainly hurt the brand of professional baseball.
 But prior to Coronavirus shutting things down, we had experienced a 20% increase in demand for MLB tickets coming into the 2020 season.
 Baseball has a chance with the new 60 game season, where every game counts, to reinvigorate fans and attract new ones.
 This could be the year that MLB really starts to return to its former glory as America’s National Pastime.

 The schedule for the upcoming 2020 MLB season has been shortened to just 60 games, which means that every single one matters in the standings.
-Each MLB team will face their division rivals 40 times over this season and then play an additional 20 Interleague games.
+Each MLB team will face their division rivals 40 times over this season and then play an additional 20 Interleague games against their closest opponents from the opposite conference.
 Below are just a few of the top games for the upcoming season.

 - Sep 7: Cardinals vs Cubs